 Thankfully, there are several methods of reducing and even eliminating the symptoms of a migraine, one of them being TENS.

 TENS (Transcutaneous Electrical Nerve Stimulation) devices are effective pain-relief tools that pass a mild electrical current through the body via electrodes attached to the skin, relieving migraines quickly and naturally.
-TensCare have released their new Mynd Migraine Relief device, which is a proven to be effective in the treatment and prevention of migraines.
+TensCare have released their new Mynd Migraine Relief device, which is proven to be effective in the treatment and prevention of migraines.